SebaGraz/ZZDiffusionBridge/README.md

 # ZZDiffusionBridge
-ZigZag sampler used to explore the conditional space of a diffusion process.
-Currently under developmemt.
+ZigZag sampler is used to explore the conditional measure of a diffusion process.
+This measure lays an high dimensional space (infinite dimensional) and could differ significantly from the Gaussian measure (which in our case is the reference measure).
+The repo is currently under developmemt.
 To see and edit the notes see https://www.overleaf.com/2848134699gmmwzrpsyvsx .

 ## Overview